piyushsachdeva/CKA-2024/README.md

-# Certified Kubernetes Administrator 2024
+# Certified Kubernetes Administrator(CKA) 2024
+This is the GitHub repository to host all the notes, diagrams, assignments, and resources from the CKA course published on YouTube.

+Note: Expand each of the section to view the details.
 <details>
   <summary>1.
 Cluster Architecture and core concepts</summary>